loginom/loginom-help-en-omegat/data/quick-start/design-principles.md

 ## Decomposition

-The Project structure can be represented in the hierarchical form:
+The Project structure can be represented in the hierarchic form:

 * The Project can consist of interconnected Packages.
 It is possible due to the fact that *each package can provide its objects to other packages* using the mechanism of references.
 * The package includes the Modules - the package decomposition on the level of modules.